LIJUCHACKO/llama-server_mcp_proxy/README.md

 # About this repository

 This repository is cloned from '[extopico/llama-server_mcp_proxy](https://github.com/extopico/llama-server_mcp_proxy)'.
-Some changes are done in this mcp proxy server to use it with Qwen 3 or Jan v1 model.
+Some changes are done in this llama-server_mcp_proxy  to use it with Qwen 3 or Jan v1 model.
 Following llm models are working
 - Mistral-Small-3.1-24B-Instruct
 - Qwen3-30B-A3B